[This is the second part of a series about my old pal Eugene Standingbear (1906-80).]

 The following evening, Luther beat a huge, wooden floor drum while his son performed a slow war dance, a chief’s dance, and a fast dance before a packed audience.

 Iron Eyes Cody.
 There were lots of Indian extras working in the film industry, and none found as many parts as Iron Eyes Cody.
-He had a white man’s sharp business mind, he knew many producers and directors, and he made it a point to keep abreast of the filming schedules of all the studios several months in advance.
+He had a white man’s sharp business sense, he knew many producers and directors, and he made it a point to keep abreast of the filming schedules of all the studios several months in advance.
 He had a cottage on Gower Street that had become a home base for Indian extras subsisting on bit parts in western films.
 Cody helped them find jobs and taught them the ins and outs of Hollywood.
 Their steadiest employers were low-budget studios like Trem Carr that pumped out miles and miles of spliced-together, dubbed-in, shoot-em-up western movie film.

 Luther Standing Bear was a friend of Iron Eyes Cody, whom he introduced to Eugene that week.
 In fact, several years earlier Luther had given the Indian-sounding name “Iron Eyes Cody” to the man, whose real name was Espera (Oscar) DeCorti, born in Louisiana in 1904 to two Sicilian-Italian immigrants.